brooklynrail/brooklynrail-platform/content/events/2022/06/ukrainians-on-ukraine-part-iii-featuring-maya-hayuk-and-betty-roytburd.md

 ---
 title: Cultural Practice in the Ukrainian Diaspora
-deck: ""
-summary: Featuring Maya Hayuk and Betty Roytburd in conversation with Adriana Farmiga.
+deck: Featuring Maya Hayuk and Betty Roytburd in conversation with Adriana Farmiga.
+summary: Maya Hayuk and Betty Roytburd join Adriana Farmiga for a conversation.
   We conclude with a poetry reading by Maya Hayuk.
 people:
   - person: maya-hayuk
   - person: betty-roytburd